- Solicitors For Business

 - If they fail to take action by a specified deadline, consider pursuing legal action against those responsible

-Proceedings can be initiated through the Intellectual Property Office (IPO) or the Intellectual Property Enterprise Court (IPEC), under advisement by a solicitor with expertise in this area.
-If your work is registered with the UK Copyright Service, this can make it easier to demonstrate the validity of your copyright claim.
+Proceedings can be initiated through the Intellectual Property Enterprise Court (IPEC), under advice by a solicitor with expertise in this area.

 Talk to Us